Guidance and resources to help businesses and organisations be data protection compliant after the end of the transition period for leaving the EU.

 - Guidance for UK businesses and organisations who send or receive data to or from countries outside Europe.

-Guidance for large business and organisations and data protection specialists - Read this if you are a large business or organisation or need more detail on data protection law and how it will change at the end of the transition period.
+Guidance for large business and organisations and data protection specialists - Read this if you are a large business or organisation or need more detail on data protection law and how it has changed now that the Brexit transition period has ended.

 Guidance for police forces or other law enforcement authorities - If you are a UK police force or other law enforcement authority, different rules apply.
-Click here for guidance on how to prepare for data protection compliance if there is no-adequacy agreement by the end of the transition period.
+Click here for guidance on how to prepare for data protection compliance if there is no adequacy agreement.